oroinc/documentation/backend/api/batch-api.rst

 The Batch API provides a way to create or update a list of entities of the same type via one API request.

-For detailed information how this API works see :ref:`update_list <update-list-action>`, :ref:`batch_update <batch-update-action>` and :ref:`batch_update_item <batch-update-item-action>` actions.
+For detailed information how this API works, see the :ref:`update_list <update-list-action>`, :ref:`batch_update <batch-update-action>` and :ref:`batch_update_item <batch-update-item-action>` actions.

 .. _web-api--batch-api--enable: